Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: RESULT

 The evolution of the average surface magnetic fields and average rotation rates of the PNS is shown in the middle and bottom panels of Figure\,\ref{fig:PNS}, respectively.
 Here we define the average rotation rate as the moment-of-inertia–weighted average rotation rate.
 In the early phase, the strength of the toroidal magnetic fields (thin lines) is larger than the poloidal ones (thick lines) except for the model R10B13.
 But at a later time, the strength of the poloidal magnetic fields exceeds the toroidal ones.
 This is because, in the early phase, the field wrapping efficiently converts the poloidal magnetic fields to the toroidal ones, which results in a larger strength of the toroidal magnetic fields than the poloidal ones.
-However, once the Maxwell stress decelerates the rotation of the PNS to make the rotation rate quite small, the mechanism of the field wrapping does not work anymore and the toroidal component of the magnetic fields becomes dominant. \cite{Bugli21} does not show such inversion of the magnetic field strength.
+However, once the Maxwell stress decelerates the rotation of the PNS to make the rotation rate quite small, the mechanism of the field wrapping does not work anymore and the toroidal component of the magnetic fields becomes dominant.
+Mass accretion also plays a role of angular momentum supply to the PNS, but, because the shock expansion toward all directions substantially weakens the mass accretion (see the PNS mass evolution shown in the top panel of Figure\,\ref{fig:PNS}), the mass accretion does not significantly affect the PNS rotation in our models after their explosion.

+\cite{Bugli21} does not show such inversion of the magnetic field strength.
 This difference is likely because the difference in the mass accretion history changes the evolution of the PNS rotation.
 The model L1-0 in \citet{Bugli21} shows a long-term mass accretion until $t_{\rm{pb}}\sim 400$\,ms, which results in the $\sim 1.9$\,M$_{\odot}$ PNS.
 This indicates a more continuous supply of the angular momentum by the mass accretion to the PNS in their model than ours.
 In fact, the angular momentum of their model is not as small as our models at the end of simulations.